spring-epfl/hippiepug/docs/source/usage.rst

 .. code-block::  python

     value, proof = tree.get_value_by_lookup_key('foo', return_proof=True)
-    path, closure = proof

-For trees, the proof is split for convenience into a tuple of two lists:
-``path`` – list of nodes on the path from root to the leaf containing the lookup key, and ``closure`` – list of other nodes that need to be known to verify hashes of the tree root.
+For trees, the proof is the list of nodes on the path from root to the leaf containing the lookup key.

 The mechanism of verifying an explicit proof is the same as with chains: locally reproduce a store populating it with all the nodes in the proof,